unified-to/unified-ats-tutorial/README.md

 1. To start the application in development mode (with auto-reload):

    ```
-   npm run dev
+   npm run start
    ```

-2. Open your web browser and navigate to `http://localhost:3000` to view the app.
+2. Open your web browser and navigate to `http://localhost:1234` to view the app.

 ## Tutorial